-Dimensions Math® is a relatively new series for pre-kindergarten through fifth grade that is based on the methods and advanced scope and sequence of the Primary Mathematics series (popularly known as Singapore Math.)
+Dimensions Math® is a series for pre-kindergarten through fifth grade that is based on the methods and advanced scope and sequence of the Primary Mathematics series (popularly known as Singapore Math.)
 The Dimensions Math PK-5 series retains the key features of Primary Mathematics, but it has been designed to be more suitable for U.S. teachers and students.
 In addition, the lesson presentations have been fleshed out with better explanations and activities.
 Many parents will appreciate having more direction for teaching lessons and more optional activities, while other parents might prefer the sparser instructional information in Primary Mathematics.

 As with Primary Mathematics, the series teaches both skills and concepts, coming at them from a number of directions to ensure that students understand.
 Games and activities within the lessons give children opportunities to develop mental math skills and gain fluency with the math facts in interesting ways.

 Each course is taught in two semester-long parts (A and B).
 The book titles, starting with PKA and PKB for pre-kindergarten, reflect the grade and semester.
 The complete course for each grade has two student textbooks and two student workbooks.
 There are also two teacher’s guides in large, coil-bound books.
 Both student textbooks and workbooks for pre-kindergarten and kindergarten are in full color, but for grades one through five, textbooks are in color and workbooks are black and white.